majid-757/Ecommerce-Project/README.md

 Technologies used : Python - Django - Bootstrap

-In the future, ZarrinPal payment gateway will be added
+In the future, ZarinPal payment gateway will be added